Some dance pedagogy guidelines by Richard Powers

 Be more interested in your student's success than your own image.
 Don't grandstand.
 The class is about them, not about yourself.

 But, on the other hand, realize that your reputation is important to them in one respect: they want to know that you are knowledgeable, and that taking your class is worth their valuable time.
 You need to gain their respect.
 Being overly modest or self-deprecating can be just as bad as acting self-important and boastful, because it may raise doubts in their mind about their decision to take your class.
 "Did I make the wrong choice?
-This teacher's not very sure about himself.
+This teacher is not very confident.
 Maybe I should have taken that other class instead."

 Your body language should convey confidence and security with the material.
 Don't fall apart when you err.
 Don't be overly defensive of your image when you make a mistake, but take it in good-natured stride.
 Be honest about what you don't know.